 Diving Deeper on a Visual Weight

-The concept of visual weight allows designers to develop a particular design accordingly to the symmetry, balance and visual hierarchy of the design.
+The concept of visual weight allows designers to develop a particular design according to the design’s symmetry, balance, and visual hierarchy.

-Visual weight focuses on a single element of a design which could be a logo or any other identity with a specific weight to it.
-The weight of the element depends solely on the type of item we are dealing with.
+Visual weight focuses on a single element of a design: a logo or any other identity with a specific weight.
+The element’s weight depends solely on the type of item we are dealing with.

-I know it is a bit complicated to grasp but bear with me for a second and I will make it clear in the next few lines.
-For example, you have some elements that take up more space on the screen, while others take up less space.
+I know it is a bit complicated to grasp but bear with me for a second, and I will clarify it in the following lines.
+For example, some elements take up more space on the screen, while others take up less space.

-So, when you see some visual elements which take up less space those are elements which have less visible weight.
-The elements which take up more space have a more substantial visual weight, and this is what visual weight is all about.
+So, when you see some visual elements that take up less space, those have less visible weight.
+The parts that take up more space have a more substantial visual weight, which is what visual weight is all about.

-It is a way for us to judge how much heavier a particular element is to our eyes so that we can take measured steps to create the best possible design available.
-Visual weight not only depends on the space occupied by an element but it also depends on the balance and symmetry of an element.
+It is a way for us to judge how much heavier a particular element is to our eyes to take measured steps to create the best possible design available.
+Visual weight depends not only on the space occupied by a component but also on the balance and symmetry of an element.

 Balance in Graphic Design

 Balance in design matters as much as the visual weight of the elements.
-You can think of balance as an even distribution of space for all the elements and objects that are related to your design.
+You can think of balance as an even distribution of space for all the parts and objects related to your design.
 You want each of your design elements to be spaced in the way that looks best.

 This spacing of elements is known as balance.
-So, balance refers to spacing your elements in the best way possible so that your final design has the best possible outcome.
+So, balance refers to spacing your components in the best way possible so that your final design has the best possible outcome.

 Use of Symmetry in Design

-Another thing that is necessary for your design to look its best is symmetry.
+Another thing necessary for your design to look its best is symmetry.

-Symmetry is when the elements in your design or the objects in that particular design of yours are mirrored.
+Symmetry is when the elements in your design or the objects in that particular design are mirrored.

-Just think about it like taking a knife and cutting your graphic design in half.
-The objects on both sides of the graphic design have to be the same.
-Well, they don’t necessarily have to be identical.
+Just think about it, like taking a knife and cutting your graphic design in half.
+The objects on both sides of the graphic design have to be the same, and well, they don’t necessarily have to be identical.